tsaatucdavis/tsaatucdavis.github.io/_posts/2023-02-17-cultive_fundraiser.md

 <br />
 We are waiting everyone who wants to sweeten their Saturday with a delicious frozon yogurt and at the same time help the eartquake victims to Cultivé Davis on February 25th between 12-10pm.
 <br />
-You can check our[instagram page](https://www.instagram.com/p/CoxZJDsplGq/?igshid=MDJmNzVkMjY%3D) for details.
+You can check our [instagram page](https://www.instagram.com/p/CoxZJDsplGq/?igshid=MDJmNzVkMjY%3D) for details.
 <br />
 <img align="middle" width="500" src="{{ site.url }}/images/cultive_fundraiser.jpg" alt="...">